-On July 2, 2014, the Office of the Deputy Mayor for Housing and Economic Development (ODMHED), as lead agency for the CEQR environmental review, issued an Environmental Assessment Statement (EAS) and a Positive Declaration for the project indicating that there was the potential for adverse environmental impacts due to the project and directed that a Draft Environmental Impact Statement (DEIS) be prepared.
-At the same time, a Draft Scope of Work for an Environmental Impact Statement (EIS) was issued for public comment.
+On July 2, 2014, the Office of the Deputy Mayor for Housing and Economic Development, as lead agency for the CEQR environmental review, issued an Environmental Assessment Statement (EAS) and a Positive Declaration for the project indicating that there was the potential for adverse environmental impacts due to the project and directed that a Draft Environmental Impact Statement (DEIS) be prepared.
+At the same time, a Draft Scope of Work for an Environmental Impact Statement was issued for public comment.
 To receive public comments, a public Scoping Meeting was held on Wednesday, August 13, 2014, at the Bronx Community Board 12 Office, 4101 White Plains Road, Bronx, NY 10466.
-Written comments on the Draft Scope of Work will be accepted by the ODMHED.
-Please note that the public comment period has been extended and written comments will now be accepted through 5:00 p.m. on Tuesday, September 2, 2014.
+The public comment period was extended beyond the required 10 days after the Scoping Meeting and written comments were accepted through 5:00 p.m., Tuesday, September 2, 2014.

 Environmental Review Material